 School Closings/Delays - Frequently Asked Questions

 Mars Area School District’s administration realizes that the decision to delay the start of classes or to close school because of inclement weather conditions may have a significant impact on Mars Area families.
-We understand that students are better served both academically and socially by being in school.
-However, the safety of our students as they ride our school buses and drive to school is always the most important factor in any decision.
+We understand that students are better served both academically and socially by participating in school.
+However, the safety of our students as they ride our school buses and drive to and from school is always the most important factor in any decision.

-When the decision is made to delay or cancel school, many factors are considered.
+When the decision is made to delay or close school, many factors are considered.
 On occasion, a weather advisory from AccuWeather Snow Warning Service or the National Weather Service may give advance notice of severe weather conditions that might affect the following school day, but in most cases a decision is not made until the morning hours before our schools open.

-WPXI-TV, WBUT/LER Radio (Butler) and WISR Radio (Butler)
+- Radio & TV announcements on KDKA-TV and Radio, WTAE-TV and Radio, WPXI-TV, WBUT/LER Radio (Butler) and WISR Radio (Butler)

 2. Who watches the weather?

 The Superintendent and the other school administrators carefully watch all weather conditions and forecasts.

 3. What are the District’s sources of information?